How Bankruptcy Affects Your Credit - Help and Advice

 Even after your bankruptcy has been discharged, organisations might refuse to give you credit or other financial services simply because you have been bankrupt in the past.
 If you do manage to find someone who will lend to you, it is possible they will charge you a higher interest rate as they will see you as a high-risk customer.
 Some mortgage lenders will ask if you have ever been bankrupt, so your bankruptcy could affect your creditworthiness long after the information has been removed from your credit report.

 You will be automatically freed from your bankruptcy (known as being ‘discharged’) after a maximum of 12 months in England and Wales.
 However, the discharge can be extended (usually up to 15 years) if you fail to cooperate in the bankruptcy proceedings or are deemed to have acted in a dishonest or blameworthy way.

-Scottish bankruptcies are called sequestrations and are usually discharged after 3 years.
+Scottish bankruptcies are called sequestrations and are usually discharged after one year.

 Who can find out about your bankruptcy?

 The bankruptcy is a matter of public record.
 It is also shown in your credit report – and as a condition of a new job or tenancy, you may have to agree to let an employer or landlord look at the ‘public’ information on your credit report, such as court judgments and bankruptcy orders.
 So bankruptcy may affect your chances of renting a home or getting the job you want.